Logo Design Inspiration

 Logo Inspiration – Today

-Someone looking for logo services contacts you via email or in the Contact Us or Request A Quote button that is prominently displayed on your website.
+Someone looking for creative logo designs contacts you via email or in the Contact Us or Request A Quote button that is prominently displayed on your website.
 Or they contact you via social media.
-A meeting is scheduled on Skype and you discuss what you envision the logo to be to the client with little or no knowledge of what their product happens to be or about.
+A meeting is scheduled on Skype and you discuss what you envision the logo to be to the client with little or no knowledge of what their brand identity is all about.

 Okay, so we went a bit to the extreme here but there are some key elements that make logo design inspiration such an important part of the branding puzzle in today digital marketing world.